 India’s CoinDCX Suffers $44 Million Sophisticated Hack

-CoinDCX, India’s largest centralized cryptocurrency exchange, has confirmed it suffered a significant security breach resulting in the theft of approximately $44 million.
+India’s largest centralized cryptocurrency exchange CoinDCX says it has come under a major breach resulting in the theft of approximately $44 million.

-The hack was first flagged by prominent blockchain investigator ZachXBT, who observed suspicious transactions involving the transfer of funds from Solana to Ethereum.
+The hack was first flagged by ZachXBT, who saw suspicious transactions involving the transfer of funds from Solana to Ethereum

 Shortly after, CoinDCX co-founder and CEO Sumit Gupta publicly acknowledged the breach, describing it as a “sophisticated server-level compromise.”